 - (Folder View): Press the softkey below to view the contents of the current folder on the USB drive.
 To browse and select files: - 1.
-Press the softkey below ... - 2.
-Turn 1 to scroll through the list of folders. - 4.
-Turn 1 to scroll through the files in the selected folder. - 5.
+Press the softkey below . - 2.
+Turn 1 to scroll through the list of folders. - 3.
+Press 1 to select the desired folder.
+If there is more then one folder, repeat Steps 1 and 2 until the desired folder is reached. - 4.
+Turn 1 to scroll through the files in the selected folder - 5.
 Press 1 to select the desired file to be played.